Sell This Investment Grade Income CEF Now

 - Buy: BlackRock Credit Allocation Income Trust (BTZ) (6.27% yield, -9.04% discount, +0.8 z-score, 21.83% leverage, 0.94% baseline expense)

-I was looking through the closed-end fund [CEF] database today and noticed the Western Asset Income Fund (PAI) trading at an exceptionally high z-score of +3.6.
+I was looking through the closed-end fund [CEF] database today and noticed the Western Asset Income Fund trading at an exceptionally high z-score of +3.6.

 What is PAI?
 It is a Western Asset fund under the umbrella of Legg Mason Global Asset Management.
 The website provides the following description of this CEF: